coldlogix/jsim/README.md

 on a wide variety of different architectures.
 It's known to compile on Mac OSX Sierra and Ubuntu, but should compile on most any unix-like operating system.
 It is not currently building on windows.
-Please make your interst known if you would like to run jsim on windows.
+Please make your interest known if you would like to run JSIM on windows.

 * linux/osx [![Build Status](https://travis-ci.org/coldlogix/jsim.svg?branch=master)](https://travis-ci.org/coldlogix/jsim)
 * win32 [![Build status](https://ci.appveyor.com/api/projects/status/472h0i7icsdekb1n?svg=true)](https://ci.appveyor.com/project/coldlogix/jsim)